 Severe Substance Use Disorder

-When it comes to severe substance use disorders, inpatient rehab is the best course of action.
+When it comes to severe substance use disorders, inpatient rehab is the best course of action for drug and alcohol abuse.
 You can get access to medication and around-the-clock care from dedicated addiction specialists.
 When addiction is at its worst, it can entirely take over your life and leave your hobbies, personality and dreams for the future behind.
-In residential rehab, you have the full support of a team of experts and a ready-made peer support network to help you rediscover yourself.
+In a residential rehab center, you have the full support of a team of experts and a ready-made peer support network to help you rediscover yourself.

 Inpatient vs Outpatient Drug Rehab: Which Is Cheaper?

-Inpatient rehab covers a wider range of therapy and gives each member of the community the best chance of maintaining sobriety long term.
+Inpatient recovery centers cover a wider range of therapy and gives each member of the community the best chance of maintaining sobriety long term.